 These must be kept on all night to detract skunks and other nocturnal pests.
 However, this arrangement tends to take up a lot of electricity, so usually, people go for solar-powered ones.

 Another energy-saving option are these outdoor pathway lights that have low voltage but high brightness–perfect for skunk prevention.
 These are perfect for those who want a no-fuss installation.
-Just drive the lights into the ground, cover the wires with a little soil, and plugin!
+Just drive the lights into the ground, cover the wires with a little soil, and plug in!

 6. Remove ALL food sources